PerlinCraft/PerlinAPI/README.md

 ## Spawning Built-in objects

-So far the built in objects in PerlinCraft are the Zombie and Jeep.
+There are now a lot of objects in PerlinCraft.

 You will need to use CFrames to spawn these things we will spawn them at a players CFrame here